farirpgs/fari-app/lib/srds/fate-core.md

 When you succeed with style on an attack, it works like a normal success, but you also have the option to reduce the value of your hit by one to gain a boost as well.

-{example}

-Cynere is locked in combat with Drisban, one of the famed Scarlet Twenty, the elite guard of Antharus.
+> Cynere is locked in combat with Drisban, one of the famed Scarlet Twenty, the elite guard of Antharus.
 In her inimitable fashion, Cynere attempts to slice him open with her flashing blade.
+>

-Cynere’s Fight skill is at Good (+3).
+> Cynere’s Fight skill is at Good (+3).
 Drisban defends with his Fight at Great (+4).
 Lily rolls and gets a +2, for a Superb (+5) attack.
+>

-Amanda rolls for Drisban and gets a –1, bringing his total to Good (+3).
+> Amanda rolls for Drisban and gets a –1, bringing his total to Good (+3).
 Lily wins by two, inflicting a 2-shift hit.
+>

-But she decides that isn’t good enough.
+> But she decides that isn’t good enough.
 “I’m also invoking Infamous Girl With Sword,” she says, “because for heaven’s sake, this is what I do, and I’m not letting this punk off easy.”
+>

-Lily chips in her fate point, making her final result Epic (+7).
+> Lily chips in her fate point, making her final result Epic (+7).
 She gets 4 shifts and succeeds with style, cutting into him with a flourish.
 She chooses to inflict a 4-shift hit, but she could also have inflicted a 3-shift hit and taken a boost, if she’d wanted to.
+>

-Now Drisban needs to use stress or consequences to stay in the fight!
+> Now Drisban needs to use stress or consequences to stay in the fight!

-#### Defend
+### Defend

 Use the defend action to avoid an attack or prevent someone from creating an advantage against you.